wartman/panels/readme.md

 /* Like this! */
 ```

-For simplicity, Panels currently only has this one kind of comment.
+For simplicity, Panels currently only has one kind of comment.

-> Incidentally, nesting comments (like `/* this /* is */ fine */`) is also supported.
+> Incidentally, nesting comments (for example: `/* this /* is */ fine */`) is also supported.

 ### Frontmatter